 Because the suite is licensed for ceremonies and the hotel has the bedrooms, a lot of St Pierre weddings run the whole day in one place: ceremony, drinks on the terrace or out on the grounds, wedding breakfast in the suite, then the room turns over for the evening.

-Our usual wedding shape fits that flow - a chilled first set of around 30 minutes with the first dance and any formal dances in it, more of a cocktail-hour feel, then two 50-minute dancefloor sets blended together in our own style, with DJ playlists filling the gaps between and after we finish.
+The format suits that flow: a quiet opening half-hour holding the first dance and any formal dances, then two fifty-minute sets at dancefloor pace, with playlists between them and after we come off.
 Finish times are set by the hotel, so pin the curfew down with the events team when you book.

 What couples say about us at St Pierre